Coronavirus (COVID-19) infection control for care providers

 - infection rates within the care home.

 Each care home should establish a visiting policy, including details about how the risk of infection will be minimised.
+The policy should also consider whether residents needs make them particularly vulnerable or make visits particularly important.
 Details of the policy should be communicated clearly to all potential visitors.
 The guidance recommends that:

 - Visits should be booked in advance and visitors should be encouraged to walk or drive to the care home.